Bohuslän

-Bohuslän is named after the medieval Norwegian castle of Bohus.
-Under the name Baahuslen, it was a Norwegian county from the Norwegian conquest of the region from the Geats and subsequent unification of the country in the 870s until the Treaty of Roskilde in 1658, when the union of Denmark–Norway was forced to cede this county, as well as Skåneland (part of Denmark proper), to Sweden.
+Bohuslän is named after the medieval Norwegian castle of Bohus (Norwegian: Båhus).
+Under the name Båhuslen (Bohuslen in Danish), it was a Norwegian county from the Norwegian conquest of the region from the Geats and subsequent unification of the country in the 870s until the Treaty of Roskilde in 1658, when the union of Denmark–Norway was forced to cede this county, as well as Skåneland (part of Denmark proper), to Sweden.

 As of 31 December 2016, the number of inhabitants was 299,087, giving a population density of 68 PD/sqkm.

 Administration

 The provinces of Sweden serve no administrative function.
-Instead, that function is served by the counties of Sweden.
-For centuries, the administrative county for Bohuslän was Gothenburg and Bohus County, and as its name implies it consisted of the entire Bohuslän province together with the city Gothenburg.
-In 1998, some Swedish counties were merged to reduce administration costs, and Gothenburg and Bohus County were therefore merged into the new, much larger Västra Götaland County.
+That function is served by the counties of Sweden instead.
+For centuries, the administrative county for Bohuslän was Gothenburg and Bohus County, and, as its name implies, it consisted of the entire Bohuslän province together with the city Gothenburg.
+In 1998, some Swedish counties were merged to reduce administration costs.
+Gothenburg and Bohus County were merged into the new, much larger Västra Götaland County.